solo-io/solo-cop/workshops/gloo-gateway/README.md

 EOF
 ```

-2. Create a route table to send traffic to the frontend application.
+2. The Dev team can now write their own RouteTables in their own namespace.
+Create a RouteTable to send traffic that matches URI `prefix: /` to the frontend application.

 ```yaml
 kubectl apply -f - <<'EOF'